AlAbbas-cloud/sql-and-splunk-analysis/splunk/log_analysis.md

 - The log entries show repeated attempts from the same source, suggesting automated activity.

 ### Conclusion
-The log data shows clear signs of repeated unauthorized access attempts.
+The log data shows clear signs of repeated unauthorised access attempts.
 This demonstrates how Splunk can be used to:

 - Detect anomalies